There’s one thing we would all unanimously agree on and that is: employee onboarding is a very crucial touchpoint in an employee’s journey.

 Earlier, you could have a new employee walk into your office for the very first time and be greeted by the HR, get introduced to their team in-person, have coffee with teammates, meet their manager one-on-one and sit through an induction program with other new employees just like them.

-To make this evaluation and restructuring easier for you, we’ve identified 10 things that must be a part of the onboarding experience in a predominantly hybrid work setup.
+To make this evaluation and restructuring easier for you, we’ve identified 10 things that must be a part of your hybrid onboarding experience.

 1. Don’t skip pre-onboarding engagement